WilsonPregnancyLab/IVF_MetaAnalysis_Repo/README.md

 # IVF_MetaAnalysis_Repo
- All project scripts and plots for IVF meta-analysis 2024 publication
+ All project scripts and plots for IVF meta-analysis 2024 publication - order of read me is the order scipts should be run

 ## ExtractingMetadata_and_MakingSeriesDirectories.R
 Extract clinical and technical data for all samples in GEO data sets using GEOquery